cloudinary-community/cloudinary-laravel/README.md

 php artisan vendor:publish --provider="CloudinaryLabs\CloudinaryLaravel\CloudinaryServiceProvider" --tags="laravel-cloudinary-config"
 ```

-A configuration-file named `cloudinary.php` with some sensible defaults will be placed in your `config` directory:
+A configuration file named `cloudinary.php` with some sensible defaults will be placed in your `config` directory:

 ```php
 <?php